 - Brush the egg white around the crust.
 Slide the baking sheet into the oven, and bake for 30-40 minutes, or until the apples are soft and the crust is a dark, golden brown.
 Serve with the ice cream.

-- You can swap the vanilla coconut ice cream with some classic homemade grass fed, ethically raised dairy ice cream, if you’d like.
+- You can swap the vanilla coconut ice cream for some classic homemade grass fed, ethically raised dairy ice cream, if you’d like.
 In a freezer-proof container, mix to combine 4 pasture raised egg yolks, 2 cups raw grass fed milk, 2 cups raw grass fed cream, 5 tbsp raw local honey, and a pinch of sea salt.
 Freeze until solid, then scoop out onto the galette.

 - For the ice cream, substitute the Brazil nuts and pumpkin seeds with any nuts/seeds you prefer.
 The Styrian pumpkin seeds give it a nice green tint and nutrient dense goodness.